FAC9/READMES/oauth/jwts.md

 {
   // reserved claim for the issuer of the token
   "iss": "scotch.io",
-  // Registered claim - expiration in NumericDate value.
+  // reserved claim - expiration in NumericDate value.
   // The expiration MUST be after the current date/time.
   "exp": 1300819380,
   // public claim